roman-milk/roman-milk.github.io/bareback-in-my-mom.md

  "That's so beautiful.
 Have you let any of your boyfriends see it?"

  "No, daddy.
 I just want you to see it.
 No one else."
-Report_Story #2